 Founded by architects, hand-assembled by artisans and made out of discarded cardboard: That’s Graypants.
 Breathing new life into old cardboard boxes from Seattle and Amsterdam, Graypants makes an afterthought into a centerpiece.
 Employees can still be found dumpster-diving for materials, though larger scale clean-cardboard donations make up some of the difference.
 Up to 75% of that refuse goes into the final design, which is treated with non-toxic fire retardant for safety, and non-toxic adhesives for durability.

 Slamp’s proprietary polymers have been recyclable for 25 years, and the Italian brand shows no signs of slowing down its sustainability mission.
 The company’s headquarters is powered almost totally by renewable resources, with huge windows reducing the need for additional lighting or heating.
-The small amount of offcut waste from making their featherlight lighting designs was already being recycled, but some of it is now being used to create beehives to help bolster a waning pollinator population.
+The small amount of offcut waste from making these featherlight lighting designs was already being recycled, but some of it is now being used to create beehives to help bolster a waning pollinator population.

 Fast-growing and abundant bamboo is one of the most environmentally friendly wood options on the planet, and Greenington is making full use of its benefits.
 The brand works with bamboo farmers in China who hand-select and harvest the shoots to preserve the forest’s ecosystem as well as the bamboo root systems.
 Plus, nothing is wasted: Even the sawdust produced by making furniture is burned to make steam, powering the kiln and press machine.
-And the mature bamboo is stronger than red oak, so there’s nothing wobbly about this bamboo furniture.
+And mature bamboo is stronger than red oak, so there’s nothing wobbly about this bamboo furniture.

 Gus Modern is well known for its mid-century modern designs made for today, but it’s not as commonly known that the Canadian company is highly environmentally conscious as well as high-quality (and high style).
-Much of Gus Modern’s furniture features FSC-certified wood frames and some designs are stuffed with eco-friendly synthetic down.
+Much of Gus Modern’s furniture features FSC Certified® wood frames and some designs are stuffed with eco-friendly synthetic down.
 This clean fiber is produced from plastic bottles and feels like real duck and goose down.

-Copeland Furniture’s wood is sourced from the American Northern Forest, mostly within 500 miles of its manufacturing facility, which drastically reduces transport energy costs.
+Copeland Furniture’s wood is sourced from the American Northern Forest, mostly within 500 miles of its manufacturing facility, drastically reducing transport energy costs.
 This and other sustainability measures the company has undertaken have resulted in a number of prestigious awards.
 Not satisfied to rest there, Copeland Furniture uses a GREENGUARD Certified varnish as its standard default finish on all furniture designs, which delivers low chemical emissions.
 The factory in Bradford, Vermont, is powered by three acres of solar panels that make up about two-thirds the company’s electricity needs and offsets hundreds of thousands of pounds of carbon emissions each year.
 Copeland continues to innovate with packaging improvements, recycling and even heating the building with its own manufacturing waste to reduce dependence on foreign oil.

 High-density polyethylene is abundant in the United States, and it’s from this mouthful that Loll Designs creates its durable and fashionable outdoor furniture designs.
 A simpler way to think of this material is as easy as opening up your fridge: Loll Designs furniture is made mostly out of recycled single-use plastic milk jugs.
 The company estimates about eight milk jugs go into each pound of weight in any given Loll chair.
 The material that’s made from these milk jugs is recyclable in itself, and the color is extruded in manufacturing so there’s no paint or finish to chip off or even fade much.
-On top of that, Loll is donating 1% of gross sales from the Lollygagger collection (lounge pictured here) to environmental charities.
+On top of that, Loll donates 1% of gross sales from the Lollygagger collection to environmental charities.

 The tech throne of the 2000s has gotten a material update in the Aeron Office Chair‘s latest iteration.
 This pioneering feat of ergonomics now uses ocean-bound plastics in its body, helping to divert tons of waste from the environment each year.
 It’s still the supremely comfortable and adjustable task chair with an even more environmentally friendly twist.